coder/docs/admin/appearance.md

 ![Terms of service](../assets/terms-of-service.png)

-**Note**: If you enable the use of a terms of service, users will not be able to log into Coder without first accepting the terms of service.
+**Note**: If you enable the use of terms of service, users will not be able to log in to Coder without first accepting the terms of service.